VFPC/VFPC/README.md

 - `OK!`- All checks passed.

 ### Red
 - `SID` - Assigned SID is invalid for some reason.
-(Not Set, Not Found, Bad Suffix, Mismatch with Route, etc.)
+(Not Found, Bad Suffix, Mismatch with Route, etc.)
 - `ENG` - Engine type is invalid for this SID/route.
 - `DST` - Filed destination is invalid for this SID.
 - `RTE` - Filed route is invalid for some reason.